googleapis/google-cloud-java/java-bigtable/samples/native-image-sample/README.md

    **Note:** Authenticating with Application Default Credentials is convenient to use during development, but we recommend [alternate methods of authentication](https://cloud.google.com/docs/authentication/production) during production use.

-3. Install the GraalVM compiler.
+3. Install the native image compiler.

-   You can follow the [official installation instructions](https://www.graalvm.org/docs/getting-started/#install-graalvm) from the GraalVM website.
+   You can follow the [installation instructions](https://www.graalvm.org/docs/getting-started/#install-graalvm).
    After following the instructions, ensure that you install the native image extension installed by running:

     ```